Vital Records Online

 required documents

-In Oregon, applicants must provide one form of valid primary identification, such as a driver’s license or passport, when requesting death certificates, or two forms of secondary identification, with one form displaying your current address and received within the last 30 days.
+In Oregon, applicants must provide one form of valid primary identification, such as a driver’s license or passport, when requesting death certificate, or two forms of secondary identification, with one form displaying your current address and received within the last 30 days.
 Below is a table listing acceptable primary and secondary identification forms and the required information to request a record.

 Primary ID Requirements Options